UPDATED JUL 14, 2020

 Birchwood Cafe, a Seward neighborhood gem, is known for its locally sourced fare.
 The menu changes each season but always includes several plant-based options that are nothing short of drool-worthy.
-Don’t believe us?!
-Give the Tempeh Hash or the veggie-packed Birchwood Bowl a try and get back to us.
+Don’t believe us?
+Take one bite of the "Tempeh Hash" or the veggie-packed "Birchwood Bowl", and we think you'll change your mind.

 No need to study this menu in advance to figure out what you can eat.
-Everything J. Selby’s (and its food truck, the J. Mobile!) serves up is vegan, from the cauliflower-based buffalo wings to the Big Mac-inspired Dirty Secret made with beef patties from the aforementioned Herbivorous Butcher.
-The menu isn’t the only amazing thing about J. Selby, though.
-This St. Paul newcomer also serves a pay-what-you-can Community Bowl with rice, beans, and seasonal veggies to ensure that everyone who wants to eat vegan can afford to.
+Everything J. Selby’s (and its food truck, the J. Mobile!) serves up is vegan, from the cauliflower-based buffalo wings to the Big Mac-inspired "Dirty Secret" made with beef patties from the aforementioned Herbivorous Butcher.
+This St. Paul newcomer also serves a pay-what-you-can "Community Bowl" with rice, beans, and seasonal veggies to ensure that everyone who wants to eat vegan can afford it.

-On the short list of totally vegan/vegetarian restaurant in the cities, Hardtimes can almost always be counted on to serve up serious rock ’n’ roll vibes and kick-ass vegan/vegetarian food.
+On the short list of totally vegan/vegetarian restaurant in the cities, Hardtimes can almost always be counted on to serve up serious rock ’n’ roll vibes and killer vegan/vegetarian food.
 And we use “almost always” very literally — Hard Times is open 22 hours a day!
 This Cedar-Riverside cafe is a fave for its all-day breakfast, grilled bites, and sandwiches (like the incredible banh mi).
 Just make sure to hit up the bank beforehand; Hard Times is cash-only, but we promise it’s totally worth the ATM fee.

-Where to even start with Root to Rise?
-Everything this food truck serves up is rave-worthy, from the homemade vegan pop tarts to the mac ’n’ cheese eggrolls to the drunken noodles.
+Everything this food truck serves up is rave-worthy, from the homemade vegan pop tarts to mac ’n’ cheese egg rolls and drunken noodles.
 Root to Rise stops at several local farmers markets each week, so make sure to check its Facebook page for up-to-date locations and menu offerings.
-Oh!
-And make sure to try the Vegan Virgin Mary, a plant-based twist on your typical bloody made with wasabi, ginger, and vegan Worcestershire.
+We recommend trying the "Vegan Virgin Mary", a plant-based twist on your typical bloody made with wasabi, ginger, and vegan Worcestershire.